Relintai/pandemonium_engine_docs/usage/scripting/gdscript/static_typing.md

 Note:

-    If you try to cast with a built-in type and it fails, Godot will throw an error.
+    If you try to cast with a built-in type and it fails, Pandemonium will throw an error.